Avarsa/userstory/README.md

 <h5>Usage</h5>

-To install all the dependencies and run the flask development server, type in a linux terminal :
+To install all the dependencies and run the flask development server, type and run the following line in a unix shell :

 ```source setup.sh```